Allisha Gray first WNBA player to sweep 3-point, skills titles

 In the skills challenge, Gray outlasted one of two hometown favorites, Phoenix Mercury guard Sophie Cunningham, in the final round with a time of 32.1 seconds to Cunningham's 34.5 seconds.

-Mitchell was a late add after her teammate, Erica Wheeler, couldn't make it to Phoenix on Friday after her flight was canceled.
+Mitchell was a late add when her teammate, Erica Wheeler, couldn't make it to Phoenix on Friday after her flight was canceled.
 In an effort to honor Wheeler, Mitchell wore her jersey during the competition.

 The skills competition had seven elements: Players had to throw three bounce passes into a net, throw a chest pass into a net, shoot a 3-point from the top of the key, shoot a shot from the elbow, shoot a 3 from the corner over a windmill, complete a chest pass and make a layup.